iamhrk/odin-recipes/README.md

 This is first project from [The Odin Project](https://theodinproject.com)

-A recipes website using HTML tags so far learned in the foundations part of the Odin curriculum.
+A basic recipes website using HTML and CSS.